3 foods that are healthy for your heart

 Including these three foods in your diet may help boost your heart health

-If you’re concerned about your heart health, making changes to your diet may seem daunting.
-A heart-healthy diet is rich in whole grains, lean protein like chicken and beans, and fresh fruits and vegetables, and low in salt, saturated fat (which is solid at room temperature), and trans fats (often found in processed and junk foods).
+If you’re concerned about your heart health, making changes to your diet can help.
+A heart-healthy diet is rich in whole grains, lean protein like chicken and beans, and fresh fruits and vegetables.
+It's also low in salt, saturated fat (which is solid at room temperature), and trans fats (like those found in deep-fried foods).

 But where to start?
 Do you change your breakfast, lunch, dinner, or snacks first?
 Do you have to toss everything in your kitchen and start over?